FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 We can observe that the virtual cluster and the host cluster caught up to each other.
-This we attribute to the fact that the PostgreSQL cluster in the virtual Kubernetes cluster and cluster in the host Kubernetes cluster now access to the same resource limits.
+This we attribute to the fact that the PostgreSQL cluster in the virtual Kubernetes cluster and cluster in the host Kubernetes cluster now have access to the same amount of resources.
 The syncer might have a higher performance overhead for writing #gls("persistentvolume", suffix: "s", long: true) than reading them.

-#figure(caption: [Increased resource limits for PostgreSQL])[
+#figure(caption: [@ro @tps with increased resource limits])[
   #image("/figures/plots/postgres/limited/ro.svg", width: 100%)
 ] <ro-limits>